Whether you’re a seasoned contractor or new to the game, negotiating rates is nearly never easy.

 4. Have a solid knowledge of the market

-It is critical that you have done research into your market to understand the current average rates.
-This way recruiters cannot blind you with knowledge and make you question your rate expectations.
-You need to be confident that your rate is fair based on your skills, experience level and current market conditions.
+It is critical that you have done research into your market to understand current average rates.
+This way recruiters cannot blind you with knowledge and make you question your expectations.

 5. Research who pays well for your skills

-Part of your research should be into local and national companies (if you’re looking for hybrid/remote) that regularly hire people with your skillset.
-This is particularly important if you have a very niche set of skills or sector experience.
+Part of your research should be into local and national companies (if you’re looking for hybrid or remote roles) that regularly hire people with your skillset.

 You should be looking to work with recruiters who regularly advertise roles in your sector at fair rates.